 2 – Our Kazakhstan Travel Budget Report

-- Time traveled in Kazakhstan: 58 days (Dec.
-2018 & Nov./Dec.
-2019)
+- Time traveled in Kazakhstan: 165 days (over7 stays between Dec.
+2018 and June/July 2022)

-- Average expenditure: € 29 /day (2 persons).
+- Average expenditure: € 34 /day (2 persons).

-- Total kilometers driven: 5852 kilometers
+- Total kilometers driven: 16257 kilometers

-- Average kms/day: 101
+- Average kms/day: 98

-Not included: health insurance, electronics, new car tires
+Not included: health insurance, electronics.

 Notes on our Kazakhstan Travel Budget & Stats:

 - Land Cruiser expenditures are detailed under #4 below.
+The power-steering repair was expensive (€370).

-- Because of our traveling in winter, we stayed in a couple of guesthouses in towns for a bit of comfort.
+- Because of traveling in winter, we stayed in a couple of guesthouses in towns for a bit of comfort.

-3 – Documentation (Visa & Temporary Import Document)
+(Visa & Temporary Import Document)

 3a- Visa for Kazakhstan